 The award is named after C. Dale McClain, one of the founders of the Quality of Life/Balance Committee and the 114th president of the PBA.
 McClain spent much of his career fulfilling the mission of the committee through educating attorneys on the importance of attaining a quality of life/balance in the practice of law.

-Steinbacher received a B.S. from King's College in 1994 and a J.D. from Widener University in 2000.
+Moulton received a bachelor's degree from Amherst College in 1980 and a J.D. from Columbia University School of Law in 1984.